Yvvma/TheArtBasel/README.md

 # TheArtBasel

-Project made to analisis the changes in art through time.
+Project made to analysis the changes in art through time.